S26-04-Drone-Spoof/File_Driver/README.md

 - `sender.py` — file watcher + TCP sender
 - `receiver.py` — TCP server that saves incoming files
 - `verify_transfer.py` — helper to compare source vs received files

-If you want, I can: (A) modify the sender/receiver to preserve filenames, (B) switch the sender to stream files to avoid large RAM use, or (C) add logging and a small CLI for configuration.
-Tell me which you'd prefer.
-# File_Driver
-# File_Driver